jitsi/lib-jitsi-meet/doc/API.md

 1. join(password) - Joins the conference
     - password - string of the password.
 This parameter is not mandatory.

-2. leave() - leaves the conference
+2. leave() - leaves the conference.
+Returns Promise.

 4. getLocalTracks() - Returns array with JitsiTrack objects for the local streams.